2022 Hyundai Santa Fe vs Mazda CX-5

 The Hyundai Santa Fe Plug-In Hybrid presents two excellent options for buyers looking to save the planet and their wallets.
 Featuring a powerful performance, above average range, and besting its Mazda CX-5 counterpart in horsepower – all at affordable prices starting from $40,000 - this hybrid is sure to please any eco savvy driver.

 Though the Santa Fe may boast a higher level of luxury, it comes at a price; those who are wanting to cut back on their expenditures would be better served by choosing the Mazda CX-5.
 When confronted with expensive hybrid and plug-in variants, shopping for an economical SUV does not come without tradeoffs - but careful budgeting can still ensure you get value for your money.

 Which is Better?

 Another point is that the Santa Fe is the more powerful and larger SUV.
-It's a more robust vehicle with much more cargo space an the CX-5 has.
-If capability and size are important to someone, then the choice would be pretty clear - the Santa Fe would be more ideal.
+It's a more robust vehicle with much more cargo space than the CX-5.
+If capability and size are important to someone, then the choice would be pretty clear - Santa Fe would be ideal.